Mountain Bike Trip to Botswana

 • Electronics cords and chargers

-• Power adapter (Lesotho uses 220v and outlet type M)
+• Power adapter (Botswana uses 220v and outlet type M)

 • Any extra mountain bike gear you might be able to bring or collect and donate for the ladies over there 🙂